Frequently Asked Questions

 In-kind donations of potted plants and functional garden tools are most welcome.
 Ideally, donations will be delivered directly to the Carriage House at the Demonstration Garden, located at 3815 Bell, 63108, during normal hours of operation on Saturday mornings from 9:00 am-12:00 pm, March-October.
 Personal appointments and pick-ups may also be arranged on a case-by-case basis by contacting the Project Manager for tool donations or plants donations.

 Donations of clay pots are welcome for use in youth garden activities.
 Used plastic pots and trays are not needed and should be recycled through the Missouri Botanical Garden’s Plastic Pot Recycling Program.

-I was at Bell and there was no compost/soil available when will it be filled up again?
+I was at the Demonstration Garden and there was no compost/soil available, when will it be filled up again?